The only way to change others is to change ourselves first.

 Question: Does this mean I’m responsible for fixing everyone else’s problems?

-Answer: Not at all.
-That’s a common misinterpretation.
-It’s not about taking responsibility *for* them.
-It’s about taking responsibility for your *part* in the dynamic.
+Answer: No. That’s a common misinterpretation.
+It’s not about taking responsibility for them.
+It’s about taking responsibility for your part in the dynamic.
 You’re only in control of your own actions and reactions.

 Question: What if I change, but the other person doesn’t?